Escape velocity: Calculation

-Overview
+For example, with the definitional value for standard gravity of 9.80665 m/s2, the escape velocity from Earth is 11.186 km/s.

+Energy required

+For an object of mass $m$ the energy required to escape a celestial body's gravitational field is GMm / r, a function of the object's mass (where r is the radius of the planet, which for Earth is 6,371 kilometres (3,959 mi), G is the gravitational constant, and M is the mass of the planet, which for Earth is M = 5.9736 × 10^{24} kg).
+A related quantity is the specific orbital energy which is essentially the sum of the kinetic and potential energy divided by the mass.
+An object has reached escape velocity when the specific orbital energy is greater than or equal to zero.

+Conservation of energy

-The existence of escape velocity is a consequence of conservation of energy and an energy field of finite depth.
+The existence of escape velocity can be thought of as a consequence of conservation of energy and an energy field of finite depth.
 For an object with a given total energy, which is moving subject to conservative forces (such as a static gravity field) it is only possible for the object to reach combinations of locations and speeds which have that total energy; places which have a higher potential energy than this cannot be reached at all.
-By adding speed (kinetic energy) to the object it expands the possible locations that can be reached, until, with enough energy, they become infinite.
+Adding speed (kinetic energy) to an object expands the region of locations it can reach, until, with enough energy, everywhere to infinity becomes accessible.

-For a given gravitational potential energy at a given position, the escape velocity is the minimum speed an object without propulsion needs to be able to "escape" from the gravity (i.e. so that gravity will never manage to pull it back).
-Escape velocity is actually a speed (not a velocity) because it does not specify a direction: no matter what the direction of travel is, the object can escape the gravitational field (provided its path does not intersect the planet).